 How much does Genie+ cost?
 How much do Individual Lightning Lanes cost?

 The price of Genie+ varies depending on the day you buy it.
-The lowest price is $15, and so far the highest we’ve seen is $29.
+The lowest price is $15, and so far the highest we’ve seen is $35.
 These prices are per person and do not include tax.
+As of June 27th, 2023, you’ll be able to buy Genie+ as an “All Parks” option, or only for a single park, with different pricing for each park and for the All Parks option.
+It’s not clear how this will affect Genie+ pricing, and it probably won’t be for a while.

 The price of Individual Lightning Lanes varies from $10 to (currently) $25 per person, per attraction (and again without tax).
 Recently, prices for individual rides have been seen at